 Around 65 percent of citizens are offered with waste collection service, including the rural areas as well.

 The company responsible for waste collection is Public Communal Company "24 Novembar".
-This company has been established by the parallel municipality in Leposavić/Leposavig. are open to cooperate with other municipalities as well.
-Regarding regulations, the municipality does not have a waste management plan.
+This company has been established by the parallel municipality in Leposavić/Leposavig.

 No landfill